idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 # CAFETRAN ESPRESSO - MENU AND INTERFACE

-*Updated for CafeTran Espresso 2020 (10.7.2)*
+*Updated for CafeTran Espresso 11 Poppy Seed Roll (2022)*

 A trip to CafeTran’s interface and menus.

 By default, help tips are enabled in View > Toolbars submenu.
+The description appears as a tooltip when you hover the cursor and/or on the status bar (at the bottom of the CafeTran window).

 # 1. Interface